 When you breathe in, look slightly down and forward so that the head stays in a neutral position.

 Finally, in backstroke, swim distances must be increased gradually so that the anterior neck muscles have time to adapt.

 Lower Back Injuries

 Lower back swimming injuries are also often due to incorrect technique.

-While swimming freestyle, it can happen that you swim with a high head position and/or your hips and legs sink.
-As a consequence you may be kicking hard to keep the legs up and be overarching the back.
+While swimming front crawl, you might be swimming with a high head position and your hips and legs sink.
+As a consequence, you may be kicking hard to keep the legs up and be overarching the back.

 If that’s the case, work on your body undulation and dolphin kick so that it’s the body wave that lifts your upper body out of the water and not your back.
-Also warm up and stretch properly before attempting this swim stroke.
+Also, warm up and stretch properly before attempting this swimming stroke.